Italia Shore: Production

 In February 2022, Paramount Global announced a new line of unscripted series and renewals for MTV Entertainment Studios that included seven new versions of the Shore franchise.

 In September 2023, the Paramount Plus service was launched for the first time in Italy.
 At the same time, the programming and production of Italian series was carried out, including Italia Shore, which was announced for the first time on 15 September of that year.

-Overview
+Seasons

 Season 1

 The first season premiered on 4 March 2024 on Paramount+ and on 10 March on MTV.
 On 12 February 2024, MTV revealed the list of cast members, which showed the twelve participants of the first season, including those who came as replacements for Axel Essan, who left voluntarily, and Jasmin Salvati (previously part of the fourth season of Ex on the Beach Italia), who was fired by the production.

 A special episode titled "Meet The Cast" aired a month before the show's official launch on 12 February 2024.